School Science Lessons

 Copper wire, 18 SWG, bare, 1.22 mm diameter, 0.0418 Ohm / m

-Copper is a metallic element used for coin alloys, electrical wiring, heating vessels, jewellery, roofing material for domes, conducting electricity and lightning conductors.
+Copper is a metallic element used for coin alloys, electrical wiring, heating vessels, jewellery, roofing material, conducting electricity and lightning conductors.

 Copper, Cu (cuprum) is a bright red-orange, ductile, malleable and ductile transition metal, with high electrical and thermal conductivity.